nowiley/nowiley.github.io/project_pages/evehicles.md

 <br>

 ## Notes
 **Electric Skateboards:** First design used RC car brushless motors, two separate Li-Po battery packs, and a cheap dual motor esc.
 While this did the job, it was heavy, bulky, and unreliable.
-This was changed in the second version which used programmable VESCs, a custom battery, and a professional grade remote and reciever for smoother and more reliable ride.
+This was changed in the second version which used programmable VESCs, a custom battery, and a professional grade remote and reciever for a smoother and more reliable ride.

 **Electric Bikes:** First design used a 1000w motor and a few 37v RC Li-Po batteries with a bms.
 This was much more reliable and comfortable than the skateboards and easy to charge with the addition of a bms.
 When making the second bike, a newer more stable bike frame was chosen to accomodate a 1500w motor and a 58v lithium ion battery pack.
 This was even more powerful and used often to tour around San Francisco.